AU-PL/website/markdown/resources/bootup.md

 will be using the commandline here, and I will only support the commandline.
 If you use the graphical interface, then that's up to you to figure out.

+There are a couple of different installers for Docker.
+Select the from the ones below based on your operating system and CPU:

+- Windows running on Intel and AMD, choose the AMD64.
+- Windows running on ARM64, choose ARM64.
+- Mac running on Intel, choose Intel Chip.
+- Mac running on Apple Silicon, choose Apple Silicon.
+- Linux, choose "Download for Linux".

 Make sure to open the Docker Desktop to finish installation.

+**Note: Docker Desktop needs to be running whenever you use Docker on the** **commandline.
+If it is closed, the commands may not work.**

 After installation, open a terminal (Windows the WSL terminal), and type the following command: